jocko/dotfiles/README.md

 ## vim

-For vim with clipboard support, install vim-gtk3 instead.
-Check with :echo has('clipboard')
+For vim with clipboard support, install `vim-gtk3` instead.
+Check with `:echo has('clipboard')`.
+Or use PPA to get latest version, for example `sudo add-apt-repository ppa:jonathonf/vim`

 ```
 sudo apt install vim
 ln -sf ~/.dotfiles/vimrc ~/.vimrc